 Sharon and I have been Disney fans for most of our lives.
 That being said, it should be no surprise that we each have the Disney Rewards Visa credit card offered by Chase.

-Back when it was introduced, you can bet that I had my application in even before the card was released.
-My card still says Cardmember since DAY 1.
+Back when it was introduced, you can bet I had my application in even before the card was released.
+In fact, my card still says Cardmember since DAY 1.
 It’s not the first Disney card that I’ve had in my life.
 As you see, I’ve had several.

 I still have my account open and use it sporadically, just to make sure that Chase doesn’t close my account for inactivity.
-Why keep a card that you don’t use, you ask?
+Why keep a card that you don’t use?
 There are several reasons:

 - The card has valuable benefits for someone who visits Disney Theme Parks